-- What's the difference between a bridge, implant and denture?
+- What's the difference between a tooth bridge, implant and denture?

 - What are the advantages and disadvantages of these different options?

-- How much does a tooth bridge cost in the US and the UK?
+- How much does a tooth bridge cost in the UK?

 We have made this guide to teeth bridges as comprehensive as possible so you can find all the information you need in one place.
-We hope this helps you decide whether a bridge is the best option for you.
+We hope this helps you decide whether a dental bridge is the best dental restoration for you.

 Table of contents